-Please contact student program lawyer Samantha Skinner with any questions at samantha@animaljustice.ca.
+Please contact Animal Justice with any questions at studentprogram@animaljustice.ca.

 How to Start an Animal Justice Student Chapter at Your School

 What if there is no animal law club active and operating at your school?
 This guide is designed to help you and your classmates start an animal law club at your law school.